cultureandempire/cultureandempire.github.io/cande.md

 And in Central and South America, the drug war is burning democracy alive, just as the continent is recovering from decades of genocidal right-wing dictatorships installed, funded, and aided by the US.
 It is a classic, tragic war on the middle classes by an extraction economy.

 One might claim that the demand for drugs is so strong that the flow cannot be stopped.
-However the price of drugs "has dropped relentlessly over the past two decades", [according to the Economist](http://www.economist.com/blogs/dailychart/2011/06/uns-world-drug-report).
+However the price of drugs "has dropped relentlessly over the past two decades," [according to the Economist](http://www.economist.com/blogs/dailychart/2011/06/uns-world-drug-report).
 That is a sign of strong supply, not strong demand.

 The drug cartels are more powerful and destructive than ever, yet the Spider does not attack them.
 Drug money slushes around our financial system, yet the FBI does not arrest those accepting it.
 US drones can strike fear around the world, yet not haciendas across the border.